 Best 48-49-50 Inch TVs - Under $1,000

 If budget is not an issue, you can find high-end TVs in this size range that supports HDR well.

-The Samsung UN49KS8000 is by far the best TV between 48-50 inch if you want a versatile 4k TV.
-It has excellent picture quality for movies, not a lot of motion blur, input lag is low (20.9 ms), not a lot of motion blur and can get bright enough for even the brightest living room.
+The Samsung UN49KS8000 is by far the best TV if you want a versatile smart LED TV.
+It has excellent picture quality for movies, low input lag (20.9 ms), not a lot of motion blur and can get bright enough for even the brightest living room.
 This is the most versatile 48-50 inch TV and the one to buy for most people.

 If you can manage the slight bump in price, we recommend getting the 55-inch model instead since it represents better value for money.

 The curved version, the Samsung UN49KS8500, has the same picture quality.
 If you can't find the flat KS8000, it is a good alternative.

 For people that watch movies in the dark, the Vizio P50-C1 is even better thanks to its great full array local dimming.
 It is also a great choice for playing video games, with its very low 17.7 ms input lag and almost no motion blur.
-It isn't as versatile as the Samsung UN49KS8000 though since cable TV doesn't look as good and reflections are more presents.
-Unfortunately, it suffers quite a bit with HDR gaming since it's input lag is much higher on HDR inputs.
+It isn't as versatile as the Samsung UN49KS8000 since cable TV doesn't look as good and reflections are more presents.
+Unfortunately, it suffers quite a bit with HDR gaming since its input lag is much higher on HDR inputs.

 Note that the 50-inch version of the Vizio P Series has only a refresh rate of 60Hz, contrary to the 120Hz found on bigger sizes.